 5. Bristol Lido

 The oldest surviving heated pool in the country, Bristol Lido has its very own restaurant.
-Tuck into Mediterranean cuisine from the original viewing gallery before heading for a dip and sometime in the sauna afterwards.
+Tuck into Mediterranean cuisine from the original viewing gallery before heading for a dip and sometimes in the sauna afterwards.

 Michelin Guide says: ” Snack on flatbreads and small plates in the poolside bar or head up to the first floor former viewing gallery of this restored Victorian lido, with its retractable floor-to-ceiling doors and daily changing menu.
 Spanish, Mediterranean and Moorish dishes make good use of the wood-fired oven.”